Laravel 11 for Beginners: Error Handling

 Handling Form Validation Errors

 Laravel makes handling form validation errors straightforward.
-When using form requests, as discussed in a previous article, Laravel automatically redirects the user back to the form with error messages if the validation fails.
+When using form requests, as we explained in the article Form Requests and Validation Rules, Laravel automatically redirects the user back to the form with error messages if the validation fails.

 In your Blade templates, you can display these errors using the $errors variable provided by Laravel: